 I’m Mac McNeill and I’m a collector.
 It sounds like an AA sentence and, in a way, collecting is an addiction.
 I collected baseball cards and coins as a kid, books as an adult, and images of Fort Collins since I retired here about 15 years ago.
 I love collecting.
 The only thing that comes close to the joy of finding a new image to add to my collection is the fun of sharing the images with others.

 I’ve shared some of my images through a series of local history books, co-authored with my friend, Barbara Fleming.
 There are three of them – Fort Collins: The Miller Photographs, Then and Now: Fort Collins, and Images of America: Poudre Canyon.
 I’ve also privately published two other books in areas of special interest to me; The Automobile Comes to Fort Collins and The Early Photographers of Fort Collins.
 And I’ve shared images through presentations for various local history organizations and at the Discovery Museum.
 Now I’d like to share some of them with you through this blog.

 If you love the history of Fort Collins, I think you’ll enjoy these pictures and stories.
-Please use the Comments section to share your love or to tell me when you think my facts are wrong.
+Please use the Comments section to share your love or to tell me when you think my facts are wrong or email me at the address shown below.
 I look forward to hearing from you.